2. The group of four muscles which make up the abdominal wall consists of:

 - The transversus abdominis, whose fibers are oriented transversely (sideways or at an angle across something).

 These muscles participate in a variety of functions, including flexion, side bending and rotation of the trunk, stabilization of the trunk in the upright posture, the expiratory phase of respiration, coughing, and Valsalva's maneuver.

-These activities, holding the breath, coughing, or sneezing; increase the pressure of the cerebrospinal fluid which enlarges the pressure against the already pressured nerve, causing pain and numbness.
+These activities of holding the breath, coughing, or sneezing increase the pressure of the cerebrospinal fluid which enlarges the pressure against the already pressured nerve, causing pain and numbness.
 The location of this intensified pain also contributes to the medical diagnosis.